 However, do note that while these principles can help bring more awareness for your brand, the biggest factor that ultimately drives customer satisfaction, loyalty and sales is a great product.

-All marketing efforts will only work when they’re supporting a product that brings true value to customers.
+All marketing efforts as part of a marketing strategy will only work when they’re supporting a product that brings true value to customers.

 Full list of links:

 - Giving Before You Get – 10 Examples of Reciprocity in Marketing

 - A Foot in the Door – 7 Examples of Commitment and Consistency in Marketing

 - I’ll Have What She’s Having – 26 Examples of Social Proof Used in Marketing